 For a time, Steno was perhaps better remembered as a cleric than a geologist, but the 19th-century naturalist Alexander von Humboldt drew attention to Steno's role as the "father of geology."
 Some might see Steno's embrace of religion as an implicit rejection of his geological studies, but he didn't feel that way at all.
 In fact, he once wrote:

 One sins against the majesty of God by being unwilling to look into nature's own works and contenting oneself with reading others; in this way one forms and creates for oneself various fanciful notions and thus not only does one not enjoy the pleasure of looking into God's wonders but also wastes time that should be spent on necessities and to the benefit of one's neighbor and states many things which are unworthy of God.

 As if beatification were not enough, in January 2012, Steno became the posthumous recipient of his very own Google Doodle.
 Showing a sedimentary landscape underlain by rock layers rich with fossils, the doodle recognized his role as a founding father of geology.
 In October 2019, a group of Seno-admiring scientists and science historians assembled in Florence to commemorate the 350th anniversary of the publication of De solido.
 In the mid-20th century, he was also honored with his own mineral, Stenonite, with the chemical formula Sr2Al(CO3)F5.

-Narrative text and graphic design © by Michon Scott - Updated August 3, 2012
+Narrative text and graphic design © by Michon Scott - Updated January 1, 2022